haroonhublikar12/Snake-game-in-python/README.md

 ## Steps

-1. Import the modules
+1. Import the modules.
-2. Create the game's screen display
+2. Create the game's screen display.
-3. Setup the direction keys fo the snake
+3. Setup the direction keys for the snake.
-4. Implement gameplay rules and parameters
+4. Implement gameplay rules and parameters.

 ## Python code